troperville

 Ben: Okay; we're now officially enemies of the United States of America, Victor is out there with unlimited power, and we've got a giant intergalactic force that's about to destroy our planet in less than twenty four hours.
 Did I miss anything?

-• Played straight in the Dawn Of The Dead 2004 remake, where the resident character with the Jerkass Façade points out all the flaws with the proposed plan of action... then signs on to help anyway.
+• In the Dawn of the Dead (2004) remake, a character snarkily points out all the flaws with the proposed plan of action... and then signs on to help anyway.

 • Nice Guy Eddie does this in Reservoir Dogs when he refuses to believe Mr. Orange's explanation for why he had to shoot Mr. Blonde: